faucetsdn/poseidon/README.md

 <img src="/docs/img/poseidon-logo.png" width="50" height="75"/><a href="https://www.blackducksoftware.com/open-source-rookies-2016" ><img src="/docs/img/Rookies16Badge_1.png" width="100" alt="POSEIDON is now BlackDuck 2016 OpenSource Rookie of the year"></a>

 This project is a joint challenge between two IQT Labs: [Cyber Reboot](https://www.cyberreboot.org/) and [Lab41](http://www.lab41.org/).
 Current software defined network offerings lack tangible security emphasis much less methods to enhance operational security.
 Without situational awareness and context, defending a network remains a difficult proposition.
 This project will utilize SDN and machine learning to determine what is on the network, and what is it doing.
-This goal is to leverage SDN to provide situational awareness and better defend networks.
+The goal is to leverage SDN to provide situational awareness and better defend networks.

 ## Table of Contents